FusionAuth/fusionauth-site/astro/src/content/docs/apis/identity-providers/README.md

 For the Oauth group they each have an "Overview" and then include the following tree (only the first 2 levels are listed, there are other, but you will find them as you go) of `adoc` files:

-- _oauth-idp-operations.adoc
+- _oauth-idp-operations.mdx
-  - _oauth-idp-request-body.adoc
+  - _oauth-idp-request-body.mdx
-  - _oauth-idp-response-body.adoc
+  - _oauth-idp-response-body.mdx
-  - _identity-provider-login-request-body.adoc
+  - _identity-provider-login-request-body.mdx
-  - _identity-provider-login-response-body.adoc
+  - _identity-provider-login-response-body.mdx

-Before including the `_oauth-idp-operations.adoc` all the needed `idp_` attributes are defined and they carry through into all the sub-includes.
+Before including the `_oauth-idp-operations.mdx` all the needed `idp_` attributes are defined and they carry through into all the sub-includes.

-For the "others" group the basic structure of the `_oauth-idp-operations.adoc` is defined in the top level `adoc` (e.g. `apple.adoc`) and then IdP specific request and response `adoc` files are included.
+For the "others" group the basic structure of the `_oauth-idp-operations.mdx` is defined in the top level `adoc` (e.g. `apple.adoc`) and then IdP specific request and response `adoc` files are included.

 For example:
-- apple.adoc
+- apple.mdx
-  - _apple-request-body.adoc
+  - _apple-request-body.mdx
-  - _apple-response-body.adoc
+  - _apple-response-body.mdx
-  - _identity-provider-login-request-body.adoc
+  - _identity-provider-login-request-body.mdx
-  - _identity-provider-login-response-body.adoc
+  - _identity-provider-login-response-body.mdx

 However, you must define `idp_display_name` for these providers.